mbarbosa30/BoostYield/replit.md

 The frontend is a React SPA built with TypeScript, utilizing Wouter for routing and TanStack React Query for server state management.
 UI components are built with Shadcn/ui on Radix UI primitives, styled with Tailwind CSS, following a "New York" design system.
 It supports dual light/dark themes and distinct component variants for "Safe" and "Degen" modes.
 The design emphasizes a mobile-first, banking app-like simplicity with a "3 screens max" philosophy and robust accessibility.
 Key patterns include compound components, controlled components, and `data-testid` for E2E testing.
 Currency flexibility supports USD, ARS, NGN, and BRL.

-**Dual-Token Support:** The application supports both cUSD and native USDC on Celo through a unified `TokenContext` that provides runtime token switching.
+**Multi-Token Support:** The application supports multiple stablecoins and native assets on Celo through a unified `TokenContext` that provides runtime token switching.
 Token configuration is centralized in `TOKEN_CONFIGS` mapping (in `BoostVaultABI.ts`), with each token specifying its address, decimals, and corresponding vault address.
-The `TokenSelector` component allows users to toggle between tokens across all pages (/simple, /degen, /mini), with all vault operations (deposit, withdraw, APY fetching, balance checking) dynamically adapting to the selected token.
+Currently supported tokens include cUSD (18 decimals), USDC bridged (6 decimals), USDT (6 decimals), and CELO (18 decimals).
+The `TokenSelector` component allows users to toggle between available tokens across all pages (/simple, /degen, /mini), with all vault operations (deposit, withdraw, APY fetching, balance checking) dynamically adapting to the selected token.
+Tokens without deployed vault contracts are automatically disabled in the UI via zero-address validation.

 ### Backend Architecture